 |

-| During the past 24 hours, solar activity was low.
-Six active sunspot regions were on the visible disk without any M-class flares produced.
-The solar wind speed maintained at about 510 km/s.
-The geomagnetic field was quiet to unsettled.
-The greater than 2 MeV electron flux at geosynchronous orbit reached minor storm levels. |
+| During the past 24 hours, solar activity was moderate.
+Three active sunspot regions were on the visible disk with 3 M-class flares produced.
+The solar wind speed decreased to about 370 km/s, and the geomagnetic field was at quiet to unsettled levels. |

-| Within the next three days, solar activity is expected to be low to moderate with a chance for M-class flares.
-The geomagnetic field is expected to reach active to minor storm levels on 19 May due to the CME produced on 16 May, and be mainly quiet to unsettled on 20-21 May.
-The greater than 2 MeV electron flux at geosynchronous orbit is expected to maintain at minor storm levels. |
+| Within the next three days, solar activity is expected to be moderate to high with chances for M-class flares.
+The geomagnetic field is expected to reach storm levels on 3-4 Jul due to the effects of the CME from 30 Jun.
+It will be quiet to unsettled on 5 Jul. |

 |